AndrewCzh/SDE-project/README.md

    - check if player gain enough money

 ## Database
--- Now can be connected to Cloud and Local in MongoDB
+-- Uploaded github and project python files to pythonanywhere -- Now can be connected to Cloud and Local in MongoDB

 ## Deploy to web
+- Upgraded pythonanywhere to run python code in the cloud from one web app and the console for 1GB service
 - The website is now deployed to pythonanywhere: http://andrew1531.pythonanywhere.com/